dfelinto/blender-manual/manual/editors/spreadsheet.rst

    Attribute domain to display.

    :Point: Display attributes that are stored per point.
-   :Corner: Display attributes that are stored per face corner.
+   :Edge: Display attributes that are stored per edge.
    :Face: Display attributes that are stored per face.
-   :Edge: Display attributes that are stored per edge.
+   :Face Corner: Display attributes that are stored per face corner.

 .. _bpy.ops.spreadsheet.toggle_pin: